-Lumpy skin disease (LSD) was also among the important disease in different age group of cattle's in the study area.
-Getachew et al., reported that from the total of 476 animals observed 22.9% and 2.3% cattle found sick and dead due to the disease, respectively.
-It also reported that breed specific morbidity due to LSD was 22.5% cross and 25.9% local zebu breed and the disease was observed to be more serious in young animals and females.
-Heartwater, blackleg, salmonellosis, and pasteurollosis were the most common diseases mentioned by the farmers which are mostly affecting replacement stocks.
-Blackleg is one of the important diseases of calf in the study area, as the report of Sani et al. (2010), in Nigeria blackleg is an endemic disease in both developed and developing countries and is well known cause of financial loss to cattle raisers in many parts of the world.
+Lumpy skin disease (LSD) was also among the important disease in different age group of cattle's in the study area which was in line with the report of Getachew [23], the disease was observed to be more serious in young animals and females.
+Besides, Heart water, blackleg, salmonellosis, and pasteurollosis were the most common diseases mentioned by the farmers which are mostly affecting replacement stocks.
+As the report of Sani et.al in Nigeria blackleg is an endemic disease in both developed and developing countries and severely attacking young animals in many parts of the world, in the current study area also Blackleg disease has been the most important diseases of calf.

 Animal disease morbidity and mortality rates are high in young animals as well as reproductive performance, growth rates, and milk production are low on average and fluctuate markedly depending on environmental condition.
-Moreover inadequate animal nutrition is an important determinant and interacting factor for poor health and productivity.
+Moreover inadequate animal nutrition is an important determinant and interacting factor for poor health and productivity McDemott.
 Since calves are in direct competition with human for milk, growth rate are low and significantly, morbidity and mortality are associated with management practices.
-As the report of Franklyn et al, management practices aimed at identifying and resolving these very early problems are single most important and cost effective way to improve calf heath.
+As the report of Franklyn, management practices aimed at identifying and resolving these very early problems are single most important and cost effective way to improve calf heath.

-Gitau et al, Reports that most calf deaths are attributed to infectious disease such as scour, septicemia, and pneumonia, however non infectious problems cause most of the losses in the first losses in the first 2 to 3 days, and these problems greatly increase the risk of later infectious disease if they do not kill the calf right away.
+Gitau [16], reports that most calf deaths are attributed to infectious disease such as scour, septicemia, and pneumonia, however noninfectious problems cause most of the losses in the first losses in the first 2 to 3 days, and these problems greatly increase the risk of later infectious disease if they do not kill the calf right away.
 Colostrem is milk produced by the dam during the first 1-3 days after calving.
-Feeding of colostrum is very important for calf health, because as the report of (Marie,1994) colostrums contains antibodies that are absorbed from the intestine into the calf blood stream and search for and destroy viruses, bacteria, and some parasites.
-Thehay et al. [18], in Ethiopia also reported that keeping of calf with its mother for the first three to four days so that it will able to suckle colostrums as much as it likes and every farmer should know about colosterum feeding if she/he wants to rear a good healthy calf.
+Feeding of colostrum is very important for calf health, because as the report of Marie, colostrums contains antibodies that are absorbed from the intestine into the calf blood stream and search for and destroy viruses, bacteria, and some parasites.
+Thehay [24] in Ethiopia also reported that keeping of calf with its mother for the first three to four days so that it will able to suckle colostrums as much as it likes and every farmer should know about colosterum feeding if she/he wants to rear a good healthy calf.

 In the study area good management regarding both feeding (concentrate & roughage) and housing of calf not such much practiced.
-As the report of Thehay et al. [18], in Ethiopia on calf and heifer rearing manual, since concentrate is readily not available for small holder farmer of Ethiopia feeding of concentrate to calves are not practiced at all therefore, it recommended continuing milk feeding until the age of 3 to 4 months.
+As the report of Thehay [24] in Ethiopia on calf and heifer rearing manual, since concentrate is readily not available for small holder farmer of Ethiopia feeding of concentrate to calves are not practiced at all therefore, it recommended to continue milk feeding until the age of 3 to 4 months.
 But, in the study area as the result of survey described most of farmers are feeding milk their calves' up to 6-12 months so that such kind of farmer practice increase the chance of getting healthy calf.
 In general in addition to milk feeding of good quality of roughages or hay is very important for calf going to be weaned.